LBCrion/sfwbar/doc/sfwbar.rst

 button
   add a clickable button with an icon/image.

+any
+  special type used to address existing widgets, this can't be used to declare a new widget, only to modify an existing widget.

 Each widget is placed within the parent grid.
 By default, widgets are placed next to the previous widget along the "direction" of the grid (left to right by default).
 You can specify widget's positions within a grid by using a